MoreShekharSanjay/project-data-cleaning-in-sql/README.md

-# Project: Data Cleaning in SQL
+# Data Cleaning in SQL

 - In this project we clean the TMDB movies dataset in SQL Server.
 - NOTE: The filenames have been suffixed by "ms-sql" and "pgsql" for use in Microsoft SQL Server and PostGreSQL respectively.